HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 <figcaption>{{ figure_link(caption="Most popular third-party connections using resource hints on mobile devices.", sheets_gid="1254656281", sql_file="preload_host_by_url.sql") }}</figcaption>
 </figure>

-Analyzing the table above, 36.7% of all pages which include a `preload` hint are preloading resources hosted on adservice.google.com. s.w.org (WordPress) is the most popular domain for `dns-prefetch` and is added by default on new WordPress.org installations.
+Analyzing the table above, 36.7% of all pages which include a `preload` hint are preloading resources hosted on adservice.google.com.
+The s.w.org host is the most popular domain for `dns-prefetch` and is used on WordPress sites (since version 4.6) for the loading of SVG images from its Twemoji CDN, when the browser is detected to not support native emoji characters.
 Google Fonts related services on `fonts.gstatic.com` and `fonts.googleapis.com` are the two most popular hosts for the `preconnect` directive.

 {{ figure_markup(
   image="google-fonts.png",